DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 }
 ```

+This uses React Native's [InteractionManager.runAfterInteractions][3] to delay the animations.

 All interactions with the RUM SDK (view tracking, actions, resources tracing, and so on) are still recorded and kept in a queue with a limit of 100 events.

 Logs are not recorded and calling a `DdLogs` method before the actual initialization might break logging.